 Real Sociedad Logo

-Continuing the experiment with the palette, the creators of the emblem chose bright and rich colors.
-They also changed the crown again by decorating it and adding a small black cross to the top.
-The soccer ball also has a new look, as does the flagpole, which is now exactly in the center.
+Continuing the experiment with the palette, the emblem’s creators chose bright, rich colors.
+They also decorated the crown and added a small black cross.
+The soccer ball and flagpole, now exactly at the center, also have a new look.

 Font and Colors